I’m Married. Should I Still Get Tested for STDs?

 Many people go through life wrongly assuming they are safe from STDs simply because they are in a monogamous relationship.
 This is a situation that we hear from a lot of our customers and on our social media accounts.
 Unfortunately, this is also a myth.
 To be fair, living monogamously will make you safer, but you still need to be regularly tested.

-Here’s an uncomfortable statistic: a study from “Truth About Deception” recently estimated that nearly 30 to 60 percent of married individuals will engage in some form of extramarital sex.
+Here’s an uncomfortable statistic: a study from “Truth About Deception” recently estimated that 30 to 60 percent of married individuals will engage in some form of extramarital sex.